newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/elevator-permit.md

 filename: elevator-permit
 displayname: elevator-permit
 urlSlug: elevator-permit
-name: Obtain an Elevator Permit, if Applicable
+name: Obtain an Elevator Permit
 webflowName: Elevator Permit
 summaryDescriptionMd: >-
   Commercial property owners need a permit to install or do work on elevators,